-We discussed the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
+We talked to you about the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
 By 2020, production will be banned.
-Homeowners, in turn, face the choice of whether to repair or to replace their system using R22 refrigerant from both a budget and environmental perspective.
+Homeowners, in turn, face the choice of whether to repair or to replace their system using R22 refrigerant from both a financial and environmental perspective.

-“Lennox®, one of the leading air conditioning manufacturers, has offered research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants might actually damage the equipment and create more expensive problems.
+“Lennox®, one of the leading air conditioning manufacturers, has offered research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 units,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more expensive problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

-Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to keep increasing as summer arrives.
+Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer approaches.

-“Homeowners don’t have to replace their entire system now, but it’s good for them to know their options in this situation,” added Moody.
-“It’s crucial to know you can’t blend R22 and R410A.
-When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These newer systems are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+“Homeowners don’t have to replace their equipment now, but it’s good for them to know their options in this situation,” added Moody.
+“It’s important to know you can’t blend R22 and R410A.
+When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
+These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-To find out about your repair or replacement choices, call Bryant Heating & Cooling Service Experts today at 226-773-3357 today.
+To learn more about your repair or replacement options, call Bryant Heating & Cooling Service Experts today at 226-773-3357 today.